 Social Media Public Policy

-The Social Media Public Policy explains how the Department of Communications engages in social media.
+The Social Media Public Policy explains how the Department engages in social media.
 It outlines what you can expect from us and the things we expect from you when you engage with us.
 This policy relates to all of our social media activities.

 Accountability and reporting